A Quantitative Study of SMS Phishing Detection: Results

 \textbf{URL} The 1096 clicks placed on the URL AOI of fake messages (M = 2.60, SD = 1.61) compared with the 660 placed within real messages (M = 2.9, SD = 1.61) demonstrates significantly lower interaction rates with fake SMS (t(1750) = 3.75, \textit{p} $<$ 0.001).
 The 1096 clicks placed on the URL AOI of fake messages (M = 2.08, SD = 1.20) compared with the 660 placed within real messages (M = 2.49, SD = 1.28) demonstrate significantly lower comfort levels when interacting with fake SMS (t(1754) = 5.77, \textit{p} $<$ 0.001).

-\textbf{Call To Action} There was no significant difference between interaction rates for participants who clicked on the call to action AOI, when comparing real and fake messages.
+\textbf{Call To Action} There was no significant difference in interaction rates for participants who clicked on the call to action AOI when comparing real and fake messages.
 The 166 clicks placed on the call to action AOI of fake messages (M = 2.45, SD = 1.24) compared with the 392 placed within real messages (M = 2.91, SD = 1.28) demonstrate significantly lower comfort levels with interacting with fake SMS (t(556) = 3.906, \textit{p} $<$ 0.001).

-\textbf{Scenario} There was no significant difference between interaction rates for participants who clicked on the call to the scenario AOI, when comparing real and fake messages.
+\textbf{Scenario} There was no significant difference in interaction rates for participants who clicked on the scenario AOI when comparing real and fake messages.
 The 505 clicks placed on the scenario AOI of fake messages (M = 2.62, SD = 1.29) compared with the 531 placed within real messages (M = 2.80, SD = 1.24) demonstrate significantly lower comfort levels when interacting with fake SMS (t(1025) = 2.27, \textit{p} = 0.023).

+\textbf{RQ3 Summary:} Our findings indicate that different Areas of Interest (AOIs) affected the participants' comfort levels and interaction rates with both real and fake messages differently.
+Specifically, for fake messages, identifying the sender and URL significantly reduced interaction rates and comfort levels.
+Conversely, for real messages, engaging with the call to action led to higher interaction rates and increased comfort levels.
+Furthermore, participants who incorrectly identified an AOI as influencing their comfort were significantly more likely to interact with fake messages.
+In contrast, those who accurately identified the sender were significantly less likely to engage with real messages.